na-na-hi/renget/archive/smgenskins.md

    - Jag.RAR Xbalanque is part of the Tron skinline, and as such his skin accents and card art accents will slowly cycle through the rainbow.

  - Xing Tian
-   - Grove Keeper Xing Tian Special Emote
+   - Grove Keeper Xing Tian Special Emote has a squirrel run around his neck and shoulders... while his entire upper body is frozen in place.
-   - Krang Xing Tian Special Emote
+   - Krang Xing Tian Special Emote.
+Additionally, this skin has complete set of new animations for his abilities.

  - Yemoja
-    - Angelic Archon Yemoja Special Emote
+    - Angelic Archon Yemoja Special Emote brightens her wings and projects a small emblem on her back.
+It has no SFX, and ends after any action.
     - *Midnight Waters Yemoja was censored / remade one patch after release, as the mulatto skin was deemed 'too white'.*

  - Ymir
-   -
+   - Nuclear Ymir's Ult billows out smoke, and ends in a nuclear mushroom VFX cloud upon detonation.

  - Yu Huang
    - [No current special skin effects]